skyhookdm/libkinetic/README.md

-# kinetic-prototype
+# libkinetic

-Prototype of kinetic re-design
+Client library for connecting to, and communicating with, a kinetic server.

 ## Build
 ### Prequisites